pumpncode/Cosmos/README.md

 # Orchid
-Orchid presents Jolly Jokers: A small vanilla-like mod pack to get into the holiday spirit!
+The Orchid mod aims to add some mini mod packs that add Jokers that fit seamlessly into the game!

 Includes:
-TBD
+Jolly Jokers: A small vanilla-like mod pack to get into the holiday spirit!

 Artists:
 TBD
 Programmers:
 TBD

+Bugs?
+Report here: TBD